 - Check to see whether full access was granted without your knowledge or consent and withhold permissions by tapping Settings > General > Keyboard > Keyboards.

-- Uninstall third-party keyboards you don’t absolutely trust until Apple fixes the issue.
+- Uninstall third-party keyboards you don’t absolutely trust.

 The problem: Apple Mail various issues

 Numerous issues have been reported with iOS 13 Mail performance.
 These include the iPhone Mail app not updating, crashing, failing to sync on iPhone or iPad, not opening, failing to send messages, opening draft messages upon launch of the app, failing to load email and third party mail accounts, mail notifications failing, failing to allow new accounts to be created, push not working, and a no sender issue where you cannot see who sent an email to you.
 One user stated on Apple’s Twitter support account: “Not being able to see who the sender is, is one thing.
 But if you tick reply, the recipient field is empty.
 Also, you can’t search on subject.
 My Mail is now sending duplicate emails to recipients.
 Really annoying how do I stop this?”

 There are numerous solutions to a misbehaving Mail app in iOS 13, depending on what you’re experiencing.
 Here are a range of issues and solutions related to Mail app dysfunction.